Physically install the hard drive.

-After installing the drive, check that the BIOS detected your new drive with the correct size.
+After installing the drive, check the BIOS has detected your new drive with the correct size.

-Also check the device has been detected by linux and identify the device name.
+Check that the device has been detected by linux, then identify the device name.

 root@turtle:~# ls /dev/sd* /dev/sda /dev/sda1 /dev/sda2 /dev/sda5 /dev/sdb

 This shows a hard drive